 You will need to lower your expectations when hiring.
 Getting top talents would require you to dig deeper into your company's financial reservoirs.
 You can employ at entry-level and have regular in-house training.

 With the advent of technology, you will need to adopt its use to remain competitive in the 21st century.
 Small businesses need technology for daily operations.
-You will need computers, internet, and web applications, among other technological functions.
+You will need computers, the internet, and develop web applications, among other technological functions.

 One of the small business challenges facing many startups is the lack of technology.
 If you don’t have technological expertise, the chances of investing in advanced technology are rare.
 Besides, you will need to invest heavily in having the best tech services.